opensearch-project/documentation-website/_field-types/flat-object.md

 This functionality is planned for a future release.

-## Using flat objects
+## Using flat object

 The following example illustrates mapping a field as a flat object, indexing documents with flat object fields, and searching for leaf values of the flat object in those documents.

-Only root fields of a document can be defined as a flat objects.
+Only the root field of a document can be defined as a flat object.
 You cannot define an object that is part of another JSON object as a flat object because when a flat object it is flattened to a string, the nested architecture of the leaves is lost.
 {: .note}

 First, create a mapping for your index, where `issue` is of type `flat_object`: